cristinalare/alchemy-docs/tutorials/nft-minter/README.md

 Then we have our asynchronous function `pinJSONToIPFS`, which takes a `JSONBody` as its input and the Pinata api key and secret in its header, all to make a POST request to their`pinJSONToIPFS` API.

-* If this POST request is successful, then our function returns an JSON object with the `success` boolean as true and the `pinataUrl` where our metadata was pinned.
+* If this POST request is successful, then our function returns a JSON object with the `success` boolean as true and the `pinataUrl` where our metadata was pinned.
 We will use this `pinataUrl` returned as the `tokenURI` input to our smart contract's mint function.
-* If this post request fails, then our function returns an JSON object with the `success` boolean as false and a `message` string that relays our error.
+* If this post request fails, then our function returns a JSON object with the `success` boolean as false and a `message` string that relays our error.

 As with our `connectWallet`function return types, we're returning JSON objects so we can use  their parameters to update our state variables and UI.